JonRojas/intro_to_html_css/readme.md

 Above is an example of one.
 You can have multiple declarations in a single rule.
 Each declaration consists of a property and value.
 In the declaration above, `background` is the property and `blue` is the value.
 Declarations are always ended with a `;`

-Another issue is that blue, is super ugly.
+Another issue is that blue, is not the most pleasing shade of blue.
 Let pick a much nicer color using [Color Picker](http://www.color-hex.com/)

 ```
 body{